-If a cannabis plant is left to grow naturally without human intervention, it will focus its energy on the growth of one main cola with a series of small bud sites below.
-This natural growth pattern is not ideal for optimal bud yield.
+If left to grow naturally without human intervention, cannabis plants tend to focus their energy on the production of one main cola, with a series of small bud sites below.
+This natural growth pattern, which takes on a Christmas tree shape, is not ideal for optimal bud yield.

-There are several training techniques that growers can deploy to get an optimal yield out of their plants with limited space and lighting conditions.
-You can train a plant's height, width, number of cola growth tips, and the evenness of the canopy to help increase nutrient uptake, deter bacterial growth, and improve overall yield.
+There are several training techniques growers can deploy to get an optimal yield out of their plants with limited space and lighting conditions.
+You can train a plant's height, width, number of cola growth tips, and the evenness of the canopy to help increase nutrient uptake, deter bacterial spread, and improve overall yield.

 If you have limited height in your home or backyard, you may want to top cannabis plants to limit vertical growth during vegetation.
 If you have low plant limits in your state and want to get the most out of each plant, you may want to train your plants to encourage lateral growth.
 You may only have one plant left, and need to train it to be a mother plant so you can maintain the genetics.
 Whatever the reason, training your cannabis plants can yield hefty, healthy results.

 You may wonder if it's best to train during the rooting, vegetative, or flowering phase.
 The answer depends on what your end goal is.
 If it's to keep mother plants healthy and in a position where they can produce clones, the plants will need constant training.
 If you want to ensure plants stay short throughout the flowering phase, train during the vegetative phase.
 If you're trying to redirect a cannabis plant's energy from many growth sites to a few, the first couple weeks of flowering are the time to train.

 The most effective training techniques for marijuana plants